Water travels before it pools, so the source is rarely where the damage appears. Here's why leak diagnosis takes time to get right.

 What this means in practice

-For a customer, it means the process can involve more than one visit.
-Dry the car, find and fix the first entry point, dry it again, confirm whether there is another.
-That is the nature of the job, not an indication that anything has gone wrong.
-The alternative -- guaranteeing a single-visit fix on a saturated car with no investigation -- is not a promise any honest repairer should make.
+For you, it means more than one visit is normal.
+We dry the car, find and fix the first entry point, dry it again, check whether there’s another.
+That’s the job: it doesn’t mean anything went wrong.
+Any repairer who guarantees a single-visit fix on a saturated car with no investigation is guessing, not diagnosing.

 Over 24 years in the industry, 250+ articles, featured in publications such as Fleet News and Fast Car.